smartspaces-io/smartspaces/BUILD.md

 contain subfolders master, controller, workbench for each component of an Smart Spaces development environment.

+## Building your dev instance

-- To build Smart Spaces and install updated files into your development instance, use
+To build Smart Spaces and install updated files into your development instance, use

 ```